sergeyprokudin/deep_direct_stat/README.md

 - https://drive.google.com/open?id=1bDcISYXmCcTqZhhCX-bhTuUCmEH1Q8YF

 and place it into "$PROJECT_DIR/data" folder.
+See "notebooks/PASCAL3D+ data loading example.ipynb" for an example of loading and evaluation.

 ### IDIAP
 ### CAVIAR